robinsr/wato/README.md

 ### CSS

-You can organize your css at the path specificed with `cssPath` however you see fit, wato requires no particular way of doing things.
+You can organize your css at the path specified with `cssPath` however you see fit, wato requires no particular way of doing things.

 ### Run